How to use diagonal lines in photography composition for dynamic photos

 • Alternatively, a diagonal line can intersect the entire image by running through it from one edge to another.
 The line doesn’t need to be from the very corner to the opposite, although that is where they are most dynamic.
 You could also place it off center.

-Remember that the diagonal lines don’t have to be actual lines.
+Remember that the diagonal lines in photos don’t have to be actual lines.
 Even a subject’s gaze (or line of sight) can create a diagonal line, because as the viewer, we naturally look to see what the subject is looking at.

 Use diagonal lines to divide an image